 - The Covid-19 pandemic has had a major impact on every aspect of city life.
-Jobs and businesses where there is direct person to person contact, including retail, hospitality and close contact services, have been particularly affected - these sectors are typically, though not exclusively, concentrated within the city centre. - Most businesses in the city centre ceased operating during the initial lockdown.
+Jobs and businesses where there is direct person to person contact, including retail, hospitality and close contact services, have been particularly affected these sectors are typically, though not exclusively, concentrated within the city centre. - Most businesses in the city centre ceased operating during the initial lockdown.
 This is in an area with almost 70,000 jobs, Wales' largest cluster of employment, representing around a third of the city's workforce and responsible for attracting the majority of the city's 21 million annual visitors. - Across the UK, businesses have also been making permanent job losses.
 In some cases, this has been as a result of the direct economic impact of the pandemic, whilst other businesses (notably some large high street retail chains) have seen an acceleration of trends such as the movement towards online shopping.
-City centres have also seen the impact of restrictions on events and the prevalence of work from home for office workers 46% of the workforce worked from home at the peak of the pandemic. - During 2021, footfall levels in Cardiff City Centre almost returned to pre-pandemic levels.
-The city centre is (and will continue to) face challenges, however with continued hybrid working, officer workers are unlikely to return to the city centre in the same volume, and the 'Amazonisation' of the high street will continue.
+City centres have also seen the impact of restrictions on events and the prevalence of work from home for office workers - 46% of the workforce worked from home at the peak of the pandemic. - Over 2021 footfall levels in Cardiff City Centre have almost returned to pre-pandemic levels.
+The city centre is (and will continue to) face challenges however - with continued hybrid working officer workers are unlikely to return to the city centre in the same volume, and the 'Amazonisation' of the high street will continue.
 The long-term impacts of this, particularly on the labour market, are currently unknown.

 - Despite the lockdown restrictions, high and sustained levels of unemployment in Cardiff have been avoided, with the unemployment rate in Cardiff standing at 5.1% in 2021 although this is an increase from 3.7% in 20201.
 The rate is just above the Great Britain average of 5.0% and above the Welsh average of 4.4%. - The UK Government's furlough scheme, which protected millions of jobs across the UK, came to an end in September 2021.
-Initial Office for National Statistics (ONS) data shows that the number of UK workers on payrolls rose by 160,000 between September and October 2021.
-However, the full impact of furlough coming to an end is likely to take months to emerge. - Visitor numbers and their associated economic impact fell drastically due to the pandemic, but had been strong and rising before the pandemic, and is expected to recover as the pandemic recedes.
+Initial Office for National Statistics (ONS) data shows that the number of UK workers on payrolls rose by 160,000 between September and October 2021, however, the full impact of furlough coming to an end is likely to take months to emerge. - Visitor numbers and their associated economic impact fell drastically due to the pandemic, but had been strong and rising before the pandemic, and is expected to recover as the pandemic recedes. - Through engagement mechanisms, residents have frequently highlighted the importance of economic recovery, with one resident noting in the 2021 Budget Consultation, "Economic recovery is fundamental to the wellbeing of all the citizens of Cardiff.
+Without a viable economy, none of the other issues can be addressed."